 To really determine which is better we have to break the rounds down to specific tasks, which we do in great detail in the article below.
 While we understand that everyone has their opinions, we have ours and hopefully it helps you narrow down your next firearms purchase.

 As a reminder, we encourage every shooter to test any firearm they are considering buying first – before they go out and spend hard earned money on a purchase.
+Let’s look at each of these popular calibers in 6 different categories.

 Stopping an attacker is typically going to require you striking something vital, creating enough damage to cause significant blood loss, and causing enough pain to make them change their mind.
 When evaluating a self-defense round you really need to decide if that round can do any of the above.

 When it comes to self-defense there are a few things your bullet needs to be able to do and a few things you need to be able to do.
-First you need to be able to actually accurately shoot the round.
-Second the round needs to be capable of penetrating at least 12 inches of ballistic gel.
+First, you need to be able to actually accurately shoot the round.
+Second, the round needs to be capable of penetrating at least 12 inches of ballistic gel.

 Lastly, the round needs to be reliable enough and tested enough to stop an actual attacker.
 Without a doubt 22 LR is an easy shooting and accurate round.
 It’s quiet and has very low recoil so it’s comfortable to shoot.
 You can rapidly fire the weapon and put most of the rounds in a very tight group.